w3c-ccg/traceability-vocab/README.md

 Pull requests will not as a rule be merged if any conflicts exist, or if testing is incomplete.

-Any changes that potentially introduce breaking or non-backwards compatible functionality MUST have a corresponing issue and discussion, and will require consensus from the editors in order to be introduced or to have any related Pull Requests accepted and merged.
+Any changes that potentially introduce breaking or non-backwards compatible functionality MUST have a corresponding issue and discussion, and will require consensus from the editors in order to be introduced or to have any related Pull Requests accepted and merged.

 A one week (7 day) period will be provided for review of pull requests related to data schemas or project functionality prior to merge to allow suffient review time.
-Execptions may be made for essential documentation, or to allow for immediate hotfix of security issues or functionality breaking items.
+Exceptions may be made for essential documentation, or to allow for immediate hotfix of security issues or functionality breaking items.

 ## Ontology Structure